project-gemmi/gemmi/docs/analysis.rst

   6

 The median number of automorphisms of molecules in the CCD is only 4.
-However, the highest number of isomorphisms, as of 2023 (ignoring hydrogens, bond orders, chiralities), is a staggering 6879707136 for `T8W <https://www.rcsb.org/ligand/T8W>`_.
+However, the highest number of isomorphisms as of 2023 (ignoring hydrogens, bond orders, chiralities) is a staggering 6879707136 for `T8W <https://www.rcsb.org/ligand/T8W>`_.
 This value can be calculated almost instantly with nauty, which returns a set of *generators* of the automorphism group and the sets of equivalent vertices called *orbits*, rather than listing all automorphisms.
-Nauty is for "determining the automorphism group of a vertex-coloured graph, and for testing graphs for isomorphism".
+Nauty is a software for "determining the automorphism group of a vertex-coloured graph, and for testing graphs for isomorphism".
 We can use it in Python through the pynauty module.

-Here we set up a graph in `pynauty <https://github.com/pdobsan/pynauty>`_, from the `so3` object prepared in the previous example:
+Here we set up a `pynauty <https://github.com/pdobsan/pynauty>`_ graph from the `so3` object prepared in the previous example:

 .. doctest::
   :skipif: pynauty is None